Learning Content Management Systems Guide: LCMS vs. LMS

 - You would like the option to track using xAPI rather than SCORM

-5 features the best LCMSs have
+Features of the best LCMSs tools

 If you’ve decided that an LCMS is the right fit for your requirements, which features should you look for in your new tool?
 The best LCMSs will offer these features to help you create, manage and deliver your digital elearning content efficiently and scalably: